Yandex StoreDoc version upgrade

 -

-Get a list of your Yandex StoreDoc clusters using this command:
+Get the list of your Yandex StoreDoc clusters using this command:

 yc managed-mongodb cluster list -

-Get the target cluster details and check its Yandex StoreDoc version in the
+Get information about the cluster in question and check its Yandex StoreDoc version in the

 config.feature_compatibility_versionsetting:yc managed-mongodb cluster get <cluster_name_or_ID> -